-Employees are entitled to 3 days’ paid sick leave charged to the employer.
-Pay replacement benefits are provided by social security system from the 4th day of illness to the 180th day.
+Employees are entitled to 3 days of paid sick leave charged to the employer.
+Pay replacement benefits are provided by the social security system from the 4th day of illness to the 180th day.
 Certain NCAs require employers to top up social security benefits to 100% of salary.
 During sickness, the contract is suspended and the employees’ seniority is protected.

 Employees cannot be dismissed before the end of a minimum period prescribed by the applicable collective agreement.
 After that period, an employer may terminate the contract.

 Pregnant female employees are entitled to 5 months of maternity leave, from the second month prior to the due date to the third month after birth.
 The last 3 months can be extended to 7 months in specific cases.
 Pay replacement benefits are provided by social security.
 Any work that might be considered harmful is forbidden during pregnancy.